 Needed: A larger area is needed for employee and visitor parking.
 This area should also be well lit at night and provide a secure area for employee parking.

-Needed: Additional space is needed to organize and store uniforms, equipment, firearms, ammunition, office and computer supplies.
+Needed: Additional space is needed to organize and store uniforms, equipment, and office and computer supplies.

-Currently: The current officer’s room is 13’ x 8’ and is extremely cramped.
-It is the administrative area for 4 full-time and 3 part-time officers.
+Current: The current officers’ room is 13’ x 8’ and is extremely cramped.
+It is the administrative area for 4 full-time and 1 part-time officer.
 It also houses all the department forms, employee bulletin boards, roll call information, and is the main area for information exchange and interviews.

 Needed: Additional office space is needed to provide workstations for officers to write reports and conduct private interviews.

-Currently: Department records are stored in file cabinets in each room as well as an off-site storage location.
-Archived records, which must be kept in perpetuity by NH statute, are not easily accessed and are subject to monthly storage costs.
+Current: Department records are stored in file cabinets in the front office area, as well as in outside storage.
+Archived records, which must be kept in perpetuity by New Hampshire statues, are not easily accessed.

-Needed: A clean and dry storage area that is easily accessible is needed for proper record retention.
+Needed: A clean and dry storage area that is easily accessible for proper record retention.

-Needed: An Interview Room is needed for private conversations ranging from domestic and assault issues, criminal investigations and juvenile affairs.
+Needed: An Interview Room is needed for private conversations ranging from domestic violence issues, assaults, criminal investigations, etc.

 Needed: A Supervisors Office is needed so that supervisors can conduct performance appraisals and have personal conversations with their subordinates.

-Currently: There is a 9’ x 4’ Evidence Storage Room only, which is completely filled.
+Current: There is a 9’ x 4’ Evidence Storage Room only, which is filled.

-Needed: A Crime Scene Evidence Processing Room is needed to process prints, castings, photographs, etc.
+Needed: A Crime Scene Evidence Processing Room is needed to process prints, casting, photographs, etc.

-Needed: The State of NH has an ongoing requirement for police officers to pass a physical fitness test.
-An exercise room and physical training room would help officers to stay in compliance with the state.
+Needed: The State of New Hampshire has an ongoing requirement for police officers to pass a physical fitness test.
+An exercise and physical training room would help officers to stay in compliance with the state.